MicrosoftDocs/fabric-docs/docs/data-science/read-write-powerbi.md

     df
     ```

-1. Retrieve the data from the *Customer* table in the *Sales Dataset* Power BI dataset, using SparkR:
+1. Retrieve the data from the *Customer* table in the *Sales Dataset* Power BI dataset, using SparkR.

     > [!NOTE]
     > Retrieving tables is subject to strict limitations (see [Read Limitations](#read-access-limitations)) and the results might be incomplete.